psr7-sessions/storageless/docs/limitations.md

-The idea around PSR7Session is that a session is not supposed to be an actual storage for transient client information, but rather be used for the concerns of authentication, authorization and eventually and for validation concerns such as CSRF-token validation.
+The idea around PSR7Session is that a session is not supposed to be an actual storage for transient client information, but rather be used for the concerns of authentication, authorization and eventually for validation concerns such as CSRF-token validation.

 If you want to store frequently-updated or concurrently-updated information